-“What a brilliant metaphor for Borderline Personality Disorder” I said to myself, in my head, or rather more accurately to explain what BPD is NOT like.
+“What a brilliant metaphor for Borderline Personality Disorder” I said to myself in my head.

 Today, on my walk, I could see the rain clouds and the blur of rain falling from them from afar.
-But yesterday, I was the blimin puffin on the Farnes, getting DRENCHED in a all-day shower of emotion.
+But yesterday, I was a puffin on the Farnes, getting DRENCHED in an all-day shower of emotion.
 I could not see dry land, nor could I imagine ever being dry again.

-When I am suicidal, I think I will ALWAYS feel that way.
+When I am suicidal, I think I will ALWAYS feel suicidal.